Bipolar Disorder Factsheet (for Schools)

 - loss of interest in usual activities

-- sleeping too much or inability to sleep
+- sleeping too much or trouble sleeping

 - inability to experience pleasure